 7-Step Checklist if You Haven't Begun Your Retirement Planning

-- Many professors we meet with reveal to us they have done no retirement planning
+- Many professors we meet say they have done no retirement planning

-- You should prioritize a “Financial Independence” strategy over a firm retirement date
+- Prioritize a “Financial Independence” strategy over a firm retirement date

-- Seven key points to reduce the risk of negative surprises from your retirement accounts
+- Seven key points to reduce the risk in your retirement accounts

 In our comprehensive financial planning work, we meet with professors, administrators and physicians nationwide who might be good candidates for our services.